oliviakwon/MICB475_Team6/meeting_minutes/Apr_11.md

 > <img src="/R_Project/Aim4/Screen Shot 2024-04-11 at 12.27.14 PM.png">
 * pathway abundance for each sample and pathways
 > <img src="/R_Project/Aim4/Screen Shot 2024-04-11 at 12.27.28 PM.png">
 * Problem: There are multiple taxa information for each sample.
 How can we match which taxa information is correct for the sample in the pathway abundance table?
+Or is there a different way to approach this?
 * Question: Do we need to plot for just the 4 significant pathways in the log2FoldChange bar plot?
 Or for more pathways?

 ## 2) Manuscript